 Get Your Own Copy of my Book Today!

-With more than 300 reviews on Amazon.com and a rating of 4.7 out of 5 stars, it comes highly recommended.
+Get your summer of outdoor cooking started on the right path.
+The book is full of recipes and contains tons of helpful information as well.
+Some have even said that "no smoker should be without this book"!
+With more than 450 reviews on Amazon.com and a rating of 4.7 out of 5 stars, it comes highly recommended.
 It is also listed as a #1 Bestseller in Barbecueing & Grilling books on Amazon.
 Note: For my German readers, the book is available under the title "American Smoker" and translated into German at Amazon.de

 It is also listed as a #1 Bestseller in Barbecueing & Grilling books on Amazon.